cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ### Checking for success

-Before moving any further, we need to check if the graph generator was able to generate a graph from our input.
-If the GraphGenerator could not generate any connections from the start point, or the start point was not over any solid ground, the graph will fail to generate and the Graph Generator will return a null value.
-Let's add a null check before interacting with the graph any further.
+Before interacting with the returned value, we need to check if the Graph Generator was able to generate a graph from our input.
+If the Graph Generator could not generate any connections from the start point, or the start point was not over any solid ground, the graph will fail to generate and the Graph Generator will return a null value.
+Let's add a null check just after the graph is generated.

 ``` C#
         // Check if the graph generator succeeded